What Type of Government Does France Have?

 Let's take a deep dive into the beating heart of French politics and take a closer look at its structure and history!

-By the way, if you're heading to France, grab an iRoamly travel eSIM to stay connected and share your adventures.
+By the way, if you're heading to France, grab an iRoamly France travel eSIM to stay connected and share your adventures.

 What Type of Government Does France Have